 In addition to performing more traditional repertoire, Dunja frequently performs with Jazz and Pop artists, Latin and Rock bands, in shows and alongside Big Bands.

 Fanatical about the “Golden Age of Violin” era and on a self-proclaimed “mission” to bring the scores and the playing style of that period to the audiences of today, Dunja has recorded her highly acclaimed “authentically-recorded” debut album in 2015 when she signed a record deal with solo Music/ Naxos (now Sony).
 The album, called “My Dusty Gramophone”, was recorded in the style of mid-20th century studio records: in live takes, with minimum reverb, on vintage equipment, mastered on analog tape.
 The album has received numerous positive reviews and a lot of media attention worldwide, including airplays on BBC Radio 3, review inside BBC Music Magazine and a full feature in Classical Music Magazine's May 2015 issue.

-More recently Dunja began a musical collaboration with Carl Fischer Music, a company responsible for publishing the most popular transcriptions by the legendary violinists of the Golden Age Era, such as Jascha Heifetz, Fritz Kreisler and Misha Elman among many others.
+More recently Dunja began an editor of archived scores for Carl Fischer Music, a company responsible for publishing the most popular transcriptions by the legendary violinists of the Golden Age Era, such as Jascha Heifetz, Fritz Kreisler and Misha Elman among many others.

 Dunja’s nostalgic quest continues through her authentic recitals and various other projects which bring the raw passion and honesty of performance as well as unmistakable old-school glamour of the Golden Age to the audiences of today.